-In Life Growth does not happen all at once.
+Your Growth does not happen all at once.
 It comes through consistency, reflection, and faithfulness over time.
 Whether in personal life, finances, family, or work, true growth is built step by step.
 It is not just about reaching goals—it is about becoming stronger, wiser, and more grounded along the way.

-When building is aligned with God’s purpose, it produces stability instead of pride, gratitude instead of entitlement, and confidence instead of fear.
+When growth is aligned with God’s purpose, it produces stability instead of pride, gratitude instead of entitlement, and confidence instead of fear.
 Growth reminds us that progress is possible at any stage of life when we remain teachable and committed.

-Building also creates responsibility.
+Growth also creates responsibility.
 As progress increases, so does the opportunity to encourage others, strengthen families, and support the work God is doing around us.

 Make it a habit to: